DanaeMorrison/COMP2711-SheepyTime/README.md

 #Sheepy Time

 This repository contains the first project I worked on utilizing GitHub for collaboration with a team.
-We developed a digital version of a board game called Sheepy Time.
+We developed a digital version of a board game called Sheepy Time in Java.

 In this class, we delved deeply into object-oriented programming and implemented various design patterns such as the factory, builder, and decorator patterns to make our code clean and reusable.